stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 #### For AWS, Azure, GCP

-No additional Floating IPs/Public IPs are required
+No additional Floating IPs/Public IPs are required.
 #### For OpenStack

 `2 x Floating IPs` are required (for cluster API and cluster dashboard).